Nkortega21/deep-learning-challenge/README.md

 - **Keras**: High-level neural network API for model creation.
 - **Scikit-learn**: For data preprocessing (StandardScaler, train-test split).
 - **Pandas**: For data manipulation and preprocessing.

+## Acknowledgments

+- **ChatGPT:** Special thanks to ChatGPT, which assisted in the exploratory optimization of the deep learning model.
+Through iterative suggestions and adjustments, it helped refine the model's architecture and performance strategies.

 ---